vigith/containerization/README.md

 #### file based FileSystem

-If you remember, we start with a file called `test.block`.
+If you remember, we started with a file called `test.block`.
 If you run `file test.block` or `tune2fs -l test.block` you will see it is an `ext4` file.
 Also, you can mount that file to any dir and you will see that it is the merged origin you just created

 ```shell